fleetdm/fleet/handbook/security.md

 ### Goals

-Our goals with security keys are to:
+Our goals with security keys are to

 1. eliminate the risk of credential phishing.
 2. maintain the best user experience possible.
-3. ensure team members can access systems as needed, and that recovery procedures exist in case of a lost key.
+3. make sure team members can access systems as needed, and that recovery procedures exist in case of a lost key.
-4. ensure recovery mechanisms are safe to prevent attackers from bypassing 2FA completely.
+4. make sure recovery mechanisms are safe to prevent attackers from bypassing 2FA completely.

 ### Setting up security keys on Google